 life jackets water sports

-The European PPE Directive (Personal Protective Equipment Directive) 89/686/EG sets clear requirements for the manufacture and distribution of personal protective equipment (PPE).
+The European PPE Directive (Personal Protective Equipment Directive) 89/686/EC sets out clear requirements for the manufacture and placing on the market of personal protective equipment (PPE).

-The Personal Protective Equipment Directive has been in effect since July 1, 1992.
-It was transposed into national law by the 8th Ordinance on the GPSG and granted a transitional period until June 30, 1995.
-Since July 1, 1995, PPE can only be placed on the market in the EU if they comply with the provisions of this directive .
+The Personal Protective Equipment Directive has been in force since July 1, 1992.
+It was transposed into national law by the 8th Ordinance to the GPSG and granted a transitional period until June 30, 1995.
+Since July 1, 1995, PPE may only be placed on the EU market if it complies with the provisions of this directive.

-Life jackets for pleasure craft are subject to this regulation according to Annex II, point 3.4.
-They go through a type test by a so-called Notified Body of the various EU countries according to ISO 12402, which not only includes their function, but also the testing of all essential individual components such as foils, fabrics, straps and fittings.
-If the tests are successful, they are awarded the CE mark
+Lifejackets for recreational boating are subject to Annex II, Section 3.4 of this regulation.
+They undergo a type test by a so-called Notified Body of the various EU member states according to ISO 12402, which covers not only their function but also the testing of all essential individual components such as films, fabrics, straps, and fittings.
+Upon successful completion of the tests, they are awarded the CE mark.

-Therefore, pay attention to the CE mark on life jackets, as only these products offer the appropriate level of safety.
+Therefore, pay attention to the CE mark on life jackets, as only these products offer appropriate safety.

-The standard DIN EN ISO 12402 consists of ten parts with the main title "Personal Flotation Devices".
-This includes life jackets and swimming aids.
+The DIN EN ISO 12402 standard consists of ten parts, with the main title "Personal buoyancy aids."
+This includes life jackets and buoyancy aids.

 -